A not-so-strange term coming from somewhere: An abstract setting and the model example

 exist, are strictly positive and finite. \end{enumerate}

 This particular scaling turns out to be related to some trace inequality for the boundary trace on~$\Gamma_\eps$ (see Equation~\eqref{trace-intro} below).

-Before proceeding with the last assumption~\eqref{hp:limit}, we mention that the number~$\Dir_*$ has a different intepretation, in terms of a capacitary problem.
-For each~$\eps$, we let
+Before proceeding with the last assumption~\eqref{hp:limit}, we mention that~$\Dir_*$ has a different interpretation, in terms of a capacitary problem.
+For each~$\eps\in (0, \, 1)$, we let

-where again the boundary condition on~$\partial Y$ is imposed in the sense of traces.
-The infimum at the right-hand side of~\eqref{Dir_eps} is achieved by a unique minimiser~$\zeta_\eps$, which is positive in~$Y\setminus H_\eps$ and satisfies
+Instead of imposing~$\zeta = 1$ in~$H_\eps$ and~$\zeta = 0$ on~$\partial Y$, as is usually done, we did the opposite, to facilitate comparison with~\eqref{Dir_eps}.
+The infimum on the right-hand side of~\eqref{Cap_eps} is attained at a unique minimiser~$\zeta_\eps$, which is positive in~$Y\setminus H_\eps$ and satisfies

 We also define